utshomax/postman-docs/src/pages/docs/getting-started/about-postman-agent.md

 1. Select **Auto-select agent**, **Cloud Agent**, **Desktop Agent**, or **Browser Agent** from the Postman footer.
 1. Select the agent you would like to use for your requests:

     * Select the **Auto-select** toggle for Postman to automatically select the best agent for your requests.
+If the **Auto-select** toggle is selected, Postman selects agents in the following order: Desktop, Cloud, and Browser.

         > You must download, install, and then open the [Desktop Agent](#the-postman-desktop-agent) for Postman to automatically select it.